Perioral Dermatitis

 This information provides a path to identifying the underlying imbalance and then to create a customized treatment including acupuncture, herbal medicine, and other therapies for you.

-I will also take your energy pulses, observe the tongue, and asking in-depth questions for formulating the proper natural treatment for your perioral dermatitis.
+I will also take your pulses and observe the tongue for formulating the proper natural treatment for your perioral dermatitis.

 In Chinese Medicine, Perioral Dermatitis is most often caused by Qi Stagnation and Stomach Heat.
 The herbs and acupuncture are chosen specifically to correct these imbalances.